bd452/MSW/docs/bugcheck-protocol.md

 ## Overview

 Go through `TODO.md` step-by-step and check for bugs in the implementation of every checked-off item.
 Track progress in `bugchecks.md`.
-To find the current/next task, look at the next TODO item that's not covered in bugcheck (the important part of bugchecks.md is the list of checked steps, not the list of remaining items).
+To find the current/next task, look at the next TODO item that's not covered in bugchecks.md (the important part of bugchecks.md is the list of checked steps, not the list of remaining items).

 Be aware that the codebase will have likely changed a lot since the relevant TODO item was addressed and marked completed—be mindful of that when addressing scope and making changes.
 Also review `SUMMARY.md`, everything in `/docs`, and all build scripts/makefiles/configs to understand the current structure.